sjawhar/udacity-mlnd-capstone/README.md

 </table>
 </div>

-By looking at the `count` field in the tables above, it is clear that two features (`KitPurchasePrice` and `KitDistributionChannel`) are missing values for 12,335 samples, or 26% of the dataset.
-This is due to aforementioned data integrity issues in the purchase records of older kits.
+By looking at the `count` field in the tables above, it is clear that two features (`BoxPurchasePrice` and `BoxDistributionChannel`) are missing values for 12,335 samples, or 26% of the dataset.
+This is due to aforementioned data integrity issues in the purchase records of older boxes.
 It might seem that `DaysSinceLastRefill` is also missing values since the value of `count` is less than the total number of samples.
 However, this is because samples corresponding to first-time refills have no previous refill and so have no valid value for this field.
 This field will therefore need to be transformed in some way, which is discussed in [Data Preprocessing](#data-preprocessing) below.

 For details of the features' distributions, please refer to the [Exploratory Visualization](#exploratory-visualization) section below.